Bachelor of Laws/Bachelor of International Studies

 Note: MLP code denotes Priestley units, which teach the academic areas of knowledge prescribed for admission to legal practice.

-Students must complete one of the following experiential/practice units as one of their Law Elective units:
+Students must complete five of the following law elective units:

 MLL215Commercial Law